Effects of Algorithmic Visibility on Conspiracy Communities: Reddit after Epstein's 'Suicide': Methods

 \begin{squishlist} \item[\emph{arrest--engaged}:] users whose first post appears between Epstein's arrest (6 July 2019) and his death (10 August 2019) in an Epstein-related thread ($n=\num{32050}$). \item[\emph{arrest--not-engaged}:] users whose first post appears between the arrest and the death, but not in an Epstein-related thread ($n=\num{103591}$). \item[\emph{death--engaged}:] users whose first post appears in the month after Epstein's death (11 August--10 September 2019) in an Epstein-related thread ($n=\num{32641}$). \item[\emph{death--not-engaged}:] users whose first post appears in the month after Epstein's death, but not in an Epstein-related thread ($n=\num{64634}$). \end{squishlist} \Cref{fig:cohorts_activity} shows the temporal activity of different cohorts.
 We treat users who post in \texttt{r/conspiracy} before 6 July 2019 as core users and use them as the baseline for all toxicity, lexical, and semantic analyses.

-Additionally, as shown in \Cref{fig:google_searches}, there are two distinct spikes in public interest (proxy via Google Search trends), and we use these events as anchors to examine corresponding activity on Reddit.
+Additionally, as shown in \Cref{fig:google_searches} in the Appendix, there are two distinct spikes in public interest (proxy via Google Search trends), and we use these events as anchors to examine corresponding activity on Reddit.
 Overall engagement on Reddit appears largely stable; therefore, the patterns we observe are likely driven by these attention spikes, which trigger shifts within the platform.
-This interpretation is further supported by the fact that \texttt{r/conspiracy} appeared on the Reddit homepage during this period~\cite{ellis_epstein_nodate}.